-This article explains how to create a custom image mask for use in 360 image extraction or colorization in Aura.
+This article explains how to create a custom image mask for 360 image extraction or colorization in Aura.
 The result is a PNG mask file that can be loaded into the Mask template list and applied to extracted frames.

 What you will need